Mikejo5000/vsts-docs-pr/docs/build-release/tasks/utility/install-apple-provisioning-profile.md

 This task allows installing an Apple provisioning profile that is:
 - stored as a [secure file](../../concepts/library/secure-files.md) on the server.
 - committed to the source repository or copied to a local path on the macOS agent.
 We recommened encrypting the provisioning profiles if you are committing them to the source repository.
-The **Decrypt Files** task can be used to decrypt them during a build or release.
+The **Decrypt File** task can be used to decrypt them during a build or release.

 You can use this task to install provisioning profiles needed to build iOS Apps, Apple WatchKit Apps and Extensions.